 Luxembourg Private Limited Liability Company (SARL)

-Formation of Private Limited Liability Company (SARL) in Luxembourg
+Formation of a Private Limited Liability Company (SARL) in Luxembourg

 In Luxembourg, the SARL legal structure is the most widely used company form for medium-sized businesses.
-This type of company suits all commercial purposes - from the trading of goods to asset management.
-Luxembourg benefits from favorable tax treaty agreements with more than 50 countries, no withholding taxes on dividends, interest and royalties paid to EU.
+This type of company suits all commercial purposes, from the trading of goods to asset management.

-Luxembourg is an internationally recognized financial centre that offers stable, secure and well-regulated environment for international business.
+Luxembourg benefits from favourable tax treaty agreements with more than 80 countries, as well as no withholding taxes on dividends, interest and royalties paid to the EU.
+It is an internationally recognised financial centre that offers a stable, secure and well-regulated environment for international business.

 FACTS & INFO

-A Private Limited Liability Company (Société à responsabilité limitée, SARL) in Luxembourg is a corporation whose assets are, in principle, wholly liable for the company‘s liabilities.
-A SARL is equivalent to a private company limited by shares in the United Kingdom, and a Limited liability company in the United States.
+A private limited liability company (Société à responsabilité limitée, or SARL) is a corporation whose assets are, in principle, wholly liable for the company‘s liabilities.
+A SARL is equivalent to a private company limited by shares in the United Kingdom, or a limited liability company in the United States.

-A Limited Liability Company (SARL) in Luxembourg can be formed for the carrying on of commercial or non-commercial purposes.
-Notwithstanding this, insurance companies as well as financial sector companies are not permitted to be formed in the form of a Limited Liability Company.
+In Luxembourg, a SARL can be formed for the carrying on of commercial or non-commercial purposes.
+Notwithstanding this, insurance companies, as well as financial sector companies, are not permitted to be formed in the guise of a limited liability company.

-A Company name of Private Limited Company must necessarily end in “GmbH” or “SARL” and must be approved by the Companies Register.
-Prior to the formation, it is highly advisable to verify the availability of the name chosen by the shareholders for the new corporation with the Luxembourg Trade Register in order to avoid any confusion with any existing company.
-Within two or three days from a written request, the Luxembourg Trade Register is able to grant a certificate of free denomination in this respect.
+The company name of a Luxembourgish private limited company must end in “GmbH” or “SARL” and must be approved by the Registre de Commerce et des Sociétés.
+Prior to the formation, it is highly advisable to verify the availability of the name chosen by the shareholders for the new corporation with the Business Registers in order to avoid any confusion with any existing company.
+Within two or three days from a written request, the Business Registers is able to grant a certificate of free denomination in this respect.

 ARTICLES OF ASSOCIATION